Michael Nader: Early life

 Nader was born on February 19, 1945, in St. Louis, Missouri.
-He was of German and Yugoslavian descent.
+He was of German, Yugoslavian, and Lebanese descent.
 Nader was a nephew of actor George Nader.
 His parents split a few months after his birth.
 At the age of six, he was hit by a drunk driver, which left him with a visible facial scar.
 Nader accompanied his mother, Minette, when she moved to Los Angeles to pursue an entertainment career.

 At 16, Nader was one of three young surfers featured in a September 1961 Life photo with George Jones spread accompanying the article "The Mad, Happy Surfers: A Way of Life on the Wavetops".
 He graduated from Palisades Charter High School in 1963.

 Career

 Nader began his acting career in 1963 with small roles in several of American International Pictures Beach Party films, then billed as "Mike Nader".
 He later appeared in the recurring role of Siddo in the 1965–66 TV series Gidget, and had a small role in the 1968 film Blue.
 Nader's first soap opera role was playing Kevin Thompson on As the World Turns from 1975 to 1978.
 In 1983, he appeared in the NBC prime time soap opera Bare Essence as Alexi Theopolis.

 Nader won the role of Farnsworth "Dex" Dexter, the eventual third husband of Alexis Colby (Joan Collins), on the prime time soap opera Dynasty in 1983.
 He remained on the series until its cancellation in 1989.

 Nader appeared as Nazi officer Burchhardt in the 1988 television film The Great Escape II: The Untold Story.
 The same year, he co-starred as Nick Scalfone in the TV movie Lady Mobster.
 In 1990, he appeared as Enzio Bonnatti in the miniseries Lucky Chances.

 Nader returned to soap operas in 1991, portraying Dimitri Marick, the husband of Erica Kane (Nader's Lady Mobster costar Susan Lucci), on the daytime drama All My Children.
 He played the role from 1991 to 1999 and from 2000 to 2001.
 Nader returned for All My Children's online revival in 2013.

-Nader also appeared in episodes of other television series, including The Flash (1991), Law And Order: SVU (2002), and Cold Case (2009).
+Nader also appeared in episodes of other television series, including The Flash (1991), Law & Order: Special Victims Unit (2002), and Cold Case (2009).

 Personal life

+Marriages and family

 Nader dated actress Ellen Barber for ten years, with the relationship ending around the same time as his role on As the World Turns.
 Nader married Robin Weiss in June 1984, and a month later they had a daughter.
 He was married to Jodi Lister at the time of his death, with the couple having been together for 18 years.